All Episodes

 Here's a portion of what he said.

-Whether we will let America become a nation of the very rich and the very poor of the haves and the have nots, or whether we will remain true to the promise of this country and build a future where the success of all of us is built on the success of each of us.
+And the fundamental test of this century, of our time, is whether we will heed this lesson, whether we will let America become a nation of the very rich and the very poor, of the haves and the have-nots, or whether we will remain true to the promise. of this country and build a future where the success of all of us is built on the success of each of us.

 That's the future I want to build.

-That's the future the AFL CIO wants to build.
+That's the future the AFL-CIO wants to build.

-Now that's folks, that's straight Marxism, and it's not true.
+Now that's, folks, that's straight Marxism, and it's not true.

-Well, no, it isn't true.
+Says a country, well, no, it isn't true.

 Build a future where the success of all of us is built on the success of each of us.